Hanna-Chung/hello-world/README.md

 Hi all,

-I've singed in GitHub and just Following the instruction at the moment.
+I've singed in GitHub and just Following the instructions at the moment.